Aziz-Alzayed/Full-Stack-To-Do-Manager/.github/README.md

 ## How to Trigger Pipelines

 - **Manual Trigger**: Most pipelines can be manually triggered using the GitHub Actions tab in the repository.
-- **Pull Request Trigger**: Pipelines will run automatically when a pull request is made to `main` or other specified branches.
 - **Push Trigger**: Pipelines will execute on any push to `main` or to specific directories.

 ## Secrets and Environment Variables